nielsbasjes/yauaa/documentation/content/developer/ShadingDependencies.md

 If someone has suggestions/hint on how this can be done better I'm really curious what the 'right' way of doing this is.

-The base structure of this project is we have a module with the functionality and a set of 'UDFs' that wrap this functionality so that it can be used in external processing frameworks (like Pig, Flink, Hive, etc.)
+The base structure of this project is we have a module with the functionality and a set of 'UDFs' that wrap this functionality so that it can be used in external processing frameworks (like Flink, Hive, etc.)

 ## Base goal
 This library and the UDFs should be easy to use for all downstream users that want to use this in their projects.